 MoMo-study – Moral judgments and moral motivation

 The MoMo-study analysed cognitive and contextual factors on moral reasoning as well as on moral motivation and moral emotions.
 In this study, we examined the different forms of reasoning children use when making moral judgments in a range of different contexts and whether moral motivation varies in different contexts.
 Furthermore, the role of cognitive skills in these contexts were clarified.

 MoToM-study - Moral Development and Theory of Mind

 Theory of Mind develops during childhood and describes the ability to ascribe mental states to other people.
 Theory of Mind involves the ability to take other perspectives or the capability of recognizing intentions and desires of other people.
 For several years, researchers have analysed, how theory of mind is associated with moral judgments and moral emotions.
-The aim of the current MoToM-study is to clarify the relationship between theory of mind and moral development in childhood.
-The study especially focuses on the children’s evaluation of various moral transgressions as well as their estimation of adequacy of punishment.
-Finally, this study examines if and when children use information about the transgressor’s intentions in making moral judgments and if this varies based on children’s theory of mind competence.
+The aim of the MoToM-study was to clarify the relationship between theory of mind and moral development in childhood.
+The study especially focused on the children’s evaluation of various moral transgressions as well as their estimation of adequacy of punishment.
+Finally, this study examined if and when children use information about the transgressor’s intentions in making moral judgments and if this varies based on children’s theory of mind competence.